I never thought that in my lifetime I would live to see the incredible progress the LGBTQ movement has experienced in just the last few months.

 So many have been working for decades to reach this moment, but even for those of us doing this work, the gains of the past year have been breathtaking.
-Gains such as the striking down of a key part of the Defense of Marriage Act (DOMA) and seeing the demise of Proposition 8 are tremendous victories for the LGBT community and for a nation that prides itself on equality and justice for all.
+Gains such as the striking down of a key part of the Defense of Marriage Act (DOMA) and seeing the demise of Proposition 8 are tremendous victories for the LGBTQ community and for a nation that prides itself on equality and justice for all.

 In practical terms, the striking down of DOMA’s ban on federal recognition of our marriages means tremendous relief for couples in bi-national relationships who now have the opportunity to live united with their loved ones.
 As we celebrate these and other victories, we must not forget that there are still millions of aspiring Americans — immigrants yearning to breathe free, who continue to seek relief from our current senseless and inhumane immigration policy.
-They demand nothing more or less than what we as an LGBT movement have tirelessly fought for: dignity and respect.
+They demand nothing more or less than what we as an LGBTQ movement have tirelessly fought for: dignity and respect.

 Today, NCLR stands in solidarity with our allies in the faith, labor, civil rights, and women’s movements to call on Congress to vote for a path to citizenship for the 11 million people who still live in the shadows and strive to be citizens.
 The National Day of Dignity and Respect on October 5th is an opportunity for our entire nation to stand up for and live up to our ideals of justice and fairness for all.

 I believe that we now stand on the precipice of making our ideals a reality.
 Now, we must get beyond broken government and call on our elected officials to step up and lead while heeding the call from the voice of the community.
 That voice will be heard loud and clear on October 5th as we rally and march together in dozens of cities across the country, united as the broadest and most diverse movement that I have seen in my lifetime, to demand that Congress pass commonsense immigration reform.